ai-on-gke/website/README.md

 The AI on GKE website website can be run locally and on AppEngine.
 Please read the [contributing](CONTRIBUTING.md) guide for directions on submitting pull requests.

+### Structure changes

+If you are moving the guide between folders, please make sure you have added redirect entry to this [file](site/main.py).

 ### Embed .md file from external public github repository

 In case you want to add .md file from external github repository: